 Gov. Jerry Brown signed AB 60, introduced by former Assemblyman Luis Alejo, in 2013.

-Studies have found that hit-and-run accidents dropped after AB 60 became law two years later.
+A study published by the National Academy of Sciences reported that hit-and-run accidents dropped after AB 60 became law two years later.
 Data from the National Safety Council show that motor vehicle-related deaths jumped 10 percent in California from 2015 through 2017, but the council did not suggest any cause for the increase.

 Rosenberg announced his intent to launch the initiative in April.
 He became a vocal adversary of illegal immigration after his son was killed in San Francisco in 2010.
 Drew Rosenberg, then 25, was hit on a motorcycle by an unlicensed driver who had been granted temporary immigration status to remain in the U.S. Rosenberg said the driver originally entered the country illegally.